KwachOjunga/rs_dicom/README.md

 # dcm_cli

-This folder contains functions that can be used to create applications that involve dicom files.
+A minimal commandline application to interact with dicom files.

-It can be extended to be used with other medical file formats.
+I intend to extend  to be used with other medical file formats.

-# Installation
+## Installation

 To use the binary cli ensure you have rust installed.

 Run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` to install.

 Clone the repo and `cd rs_dicom` into the directory